reinterpretcat/vrp/docs/src/concepts/pragmatic/errors/index.md

 ### E1009

-This error is returned when objective property is present in the problem, but no single objective is set, e.g.:
+`An empty objective specified` error is returned when objective property is present in the problem, but no single objective is set, e.g.:

 ```json
 {